directdrivewheels

 +

 Same 20-21 Nm torque tier, very different value calculations.
 The Moza R21 Ultra wins on price by a meaningful margin, on the newer motor architecture, and on PC feel-per-pound.
 The Podium DD1 wins on PS5 licensing (Moza has none), on Fanalab depth, and on the breadth of the Fanatec QR2 rim catalogue.
 If you race PC only, Moza.
-If you cross between PC and PS5 or you live in the Fanatec ecosystem, Fanatec.
+If you cross between PC and PS5 or you already own Fanatec rims and pedals, Fanatec.

 Is it really worth the premium over the ClubSport DD+?